What is MAPE in a stock forecast accuracy check?

 What counts as a good MAPE for a stock forecast?

 Roughly: under 10% is strong, 10-25% is workable, and above 25% signals a genuinely hard-to-forecast name.
-MAPE varies a lot by ticker, so it's read per name, not against one universal bar.
+MAPE varies a lot by ticker.

 Is low MAPE the same as good calibration?

-No. MAPE grades the accuracy of the single point forecast; CI90 coverage grades whether the confidence band's stated 90% actually holds.
+No. MAPE grades point-forecast accuracy; CI90 coverage grades whether the band's stated 90% actually holds.
 A model can be accurate on average yet overconfident about its own uncertainty.

 How is MAPE computed?

-By rewinding the model to an earlier date, generating a forecast, and comparing the mean forecast to the price that actually happened — repeated across the historical backtest window for each ticker and horizon.
+By rewinding the model to an earlier date, generating a forecast, and comparing it to what actually happened — repeated across the historical backtest window.

 Educational research only — not investment advice.